ankush-self-projects/url-crawler-server/README.md

 - Check if the target URL is accessible
 - Verify network connectivity
 - Review server logs for specific error messages

+### Test issues
+- Ensure all dependencies are installed: `go mod tidy`
+- Check that SQLite is available for tests
+- Verify test database connections are working